History of the Argentina national football team: 1978 FIFA World Cup

 Passarella holding the FIFA World Cup Trophy after the 1978 final.

 Argentina finally debuted on 2 June 1978 against Hungary, winning 2–1.
-Argentina defeated France by 2–1 in the second game and qualifying for the second stage, although the team lost to Italy by 1–0, finishing second in Group A. In the second round Argentina was placed in Group 1 sharing it with Brazil, Poland and Peru.
+Argentina defeated France 2–1 in the second game and qualifying for the second stage, although the team lost to Italy 1–0, finishing second in Group A. In the second round Argentina was placed in Group 1 sharing it with Brazil, Poland and Peru.
 In the first game, Argentina beat Poland 2–0, with both goals from Mario Kempes.
 Next game was against South American powerhouse Brazil in which the game ended with a 0–0 draw.
 The last game was against Peru, a rival that Argentina easily defeated with a 6–0 win.
 Argentina was able to edge out Brazil in the group and went on to the final.
 Argentina had to beat Peru by four goals or more to progress.
 The nature of Argentina's victory has fueled rumors that the match was fixed.

-That large victory over Peru allowed Argentina to play the final.
+That large victory over Peru allowed Argentina to play in the final.
 On 25 June 1978, at River Plate's Estadio Monumental in Buenos Aires, Argentina played its second World Cup final.
 Mario Kempes gave Argentina the lead in the 38th minute, with the Dutch squad able to respond in the 82nd minute for the equalizer.
 The game went to extra time and Mario Kempes once again gave the Argentines the lead and Daniel Bertoni added another goal which sealed the win for Argentina, which became the second South American team to win the World Cup at its home soil.
-Kempes was not only the most notable player of the team but also the topscorer of the tournament with six goals.
+Kempes was not only the most notable player of the team but also the top scorer of the tournament with six goals.

 1979 Copa América

-After the success of the World Cup, Menotti continued as coach and Argentina played some friendly match as preparation for the 1979 Copa América.
+After the success of the World Cup, Menotti continued as coach and Argentina played some friendly matches as preparation for the 1979 Copa América.
 Maradona scored his first goal for the Senior team against Scotland in Glasgow, where Argentina won 3–1.